-Under the dermis is a third layer: the fat layer (hypodermis).
+Under the dermis is a third layer called the fat layer (hypodermis).

 Fat layer (hypodermis or subcutaneous layer)

 The layer of fat under the dermis is called the subcutaneous layer.
 This layer helps to keep us warm and absorbs knocks and shocks.
-It also contains the hair follicles.
-Hair grows from the follicles.
+It also contains the hair follicles, which hair grows from.